sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 3. California 37: Karen Bass is retiring to run for mayor of Los Angeles.
 4. California 40: Lucille Roybal-Allard is retiring.
 5. California 47: Alan Lowenthal is retiring.
+6. Colorado 7: Ed Perlmutter is retiring.
-6. Florida 7: Stephanie Murphy is retiring.
+7. Florida 7: Stephanie Murphy is retiring.
-7. Florida 10: Val Demings is retiring to run for U.S. senator.
+8. Florida 10: Val Demings is retiring to run for U.S. senator.
-8. Florida 13: Charlie Crist is retiring to run for governor of Florida.
+9. Florida 13: Charlie Crist is retiring to run for governor of Florida.
-9. Illinois 1: Bobby Rush is retiring.
+10. Illinois 1: Bobby Rush is retiring.
-10. Illinois 17: Cheri Bustos is retiring.
+11. Illinois 17: Cheri Bustos is retiring.
-11. Kentucky 3: John Yarmuth is retiring.
+12. Kentucky 3: John Yarmuth is retiring.
-12. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
+13. Maryland 4: Anthony G. Brown is retiring to run for attorney general of Maryland.
-13. Michigan 14: Brenda Lawrence is retiring.
+14. Michigan 14: Brenda Lawrence is retiring.
-14. New Jersey 8: Albio Sires is retiring.
+15. New Jersey 8: Albio Sires is retiring.
-15. New York 3: Thomas Suozzi is retiring to run for governor of New York.
+16. New York 3: Thomas Suozzi is retiring to run for governor of New York.
-16. North Carolina 1: G. K. Butterfield is retiring.
+17. North Carolina 1: G. K. Butterfield is retiring.
-17. North Carolina 4: David Price is retiring.
+18. North Carolina 4: David Price is retiring.
-18. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
+19. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
-19. Oregon 4: Peter DeFazio is retiring.
+20. Oregon 4: Peter DeFazio is retiring.
-20. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
+21. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
-21. Pennsylvania 18: Mike Doyle is retiring.
+22. Pennsylvania 18: Mike Doyle is retiring.
-22. Texas 30: Eddie Bernice Johnson is retiring.
+23. Texas 30: Eddie Bernice Johnson is retiring.
-23. Texas 34: Filemon Vela Jr. is retiring.
+24. Texas 34: Filemon Vela Jr. is retiring.
-24. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
+25. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
-25. Wisconsin 3: Ron Kind is retiring.
+26. Wisconsin 3: Ron Kind is retiring.

 ### Republican Retirements ###